Contents hide

 Add about 1 tablespoon of salt per 4 liters of water.
 The water should taste like the sea.
 Serious Eats explains that proper salting is essential because pasta absorbs water while cooking, which directly impacts flavor.

-Pasta becomes sticky when cooked in too little water or not stirred early.
-BBC Good Food recommends using a large pot and stirring within the first minute to prevent clumping.
+Pasta becomes sticky when cooked in too little water or not stirred often enough.
+BBC Good Food recommends using a large pot and stirring immediately to prevent clumping.

-You can also read our detailed breakdown in common pasta cooking mistakes.
+You can also read our detailed breakdown of common pasta cooking mistakes.

 Yes.
 The one-pot method cooks pasta in sauce, allowing it to absorb flavor.
-Bon Appétit highlights that this method works best when liquid ratios are controlled carefully.
+Bon Appétit notes that this method works best when liquid ratios are carefully controlled.

 Check our internal guide on one-pot pasta recipes for exact measurements.

 Pasta is perfectly cooked when it is al dente, meaning tender but firm when bitten.
-The Encyclopaedia Britannica defines al dente as the ideal texture for traditional Italian pasta.
+The Encyclopedia Britannica defines al dente as the ideal texture for traditional Italian pasta.

 Al dente means “to the tooth” in Italian.
 It describes pasta that offers slight resistance when bitten.
 Academia Barilla emphasizes that this texture improves digestion and enhances the absorption of sauces.